About acupuncture - health benefits and what to expect

 After finishing the treatment you can return back to your normal life.

-Why acupuncture is more than just needles
+Why it's more than just needles

-When people think of acupuncture they think of the needles.
+When people think of accupuncture they think of the needles.
 However, there is a lot more to it than the needles it uses to affect the flow of qi in the body.

 It is a way of life, a way of thinking and seeing the body and how it fits in with Nature.
 This includes the way we eat, sleep and work.